abpframework/abp/docs/en/Community-Articles/2024-02-12-Global-Error-Handling-in-Angular/POST.md

 ### Conclusion
 - To handle synchronous errors globally, you can use [Error Handler](https://angular.io/api/core/ErrorHandler).
 - To handle http errors globally, you can use [HTTP - interceptor](https://angular.io/guide/http-interceptor-use-cases).
-But in this method you won't able to skip spesific cases.
-I recommend you to use ABP Framework solution
+But in this method, you won't be able to skip specific cases.
+I recommend you use the ABP Framework's solution.

-Thanks for reading, if you have any advice please share with me in the comments.
+Thanks for reading, if you have any advice please share it with me in the comments.